 Lawn Maintenance Requirements

 The first step in healthy soils is knowing what you are working with.
-You can easily find this out by taking soil core samples from several areas of your yard and have them analyzed.
-Check with your local garden center or Extension Office for commercial soil testing resources.
+You can find this out by taking soil core samples from several areas of your yard and have them analyzed.

-Mowing: The general rule of thumb is to mow often enough that it is only necessary to cut a third of your grass’s total height.
-Adjust your lawn mower to a higher setting.
-A taller lawn provides shade to roots and holds soil moisture better than if it's closely clipped.
+Mowing: The general rule is to mow often enough so that it is only necessary to cut a third of your grass’s total height at a time.
+Adjust your lawn mower to a higher setting: a taller lawn provides shade to roots and holds more moisture.
+Aim for 2.75 to 3 inches - anything over that height will cancel out any benefit of mowing less often.
 It is also important to use sharp blades to prevent tearing and injuring your grass.

 Considering a Lawn Alternative?

-Groundcovers: Groundcovers come in a wide variety of textures and colors, and some have interesting features like flowers and berries.
+Steppable Groundcovers: Groundcovers offer different textures and colors, and some even have flowers and berries.
 Once established, groundcovers typically require much less water than lawns.
-In fact, some groundcovers can actually be planted in a way that will mimic the appearance of a traditional turf lawn without requiring water, fertilizer and maintenance in general.
-Many varieties can be walked on or used as foot paths due to their cushion-like feel and durability.
+In fact, some groundcovers can actually be planted in a way that will mimic the appearance of a traditional turf lawn without requiring water, fertilizer, and maintenance in general.

 Trees: Trees provide lots of benefits with little water.
 Enjoy shade, wind protection, and curb appeal with little maintenance.
 Newly-planted trees need regular watering for the first couple of years, while established trees may need a deep soak or two in summer.